Ansible Tower

 Before creating Job Templates, Credentials, Inventories, and everything necessary to run a Playbook, Tower needs to know where to find all the files required for the automation job.
 This is where projects come into play, and we can execute a lot of governance in project management.

-First, governance of playbooks with Source Control Management (SCM).
+First, playbooks are governed by Source Control Management (SCM).
 The Tower project components support the storage of playbooks in all major SCM systems, such as GitHub.

 Red Hat Ansible: Inventory